kstenerud/concise-encoding/cte-specification.md

 The exponential portion of a base-10 number is denoted by the lowercase character `e` (see [letter case rules](#letter-case)), followed by the signed size of the exponent (using **OPTIONAL** `+` for positive, and mandatory `-` for negative).
 The exponential portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values **SHOULD** be normalized (only one digit to the left of the decimal point) when using exponential notation.

-    value = significand × 10ᵉˣᵖ
+    value = significand × 10ᵉˣᵖᵒⁿᵉⁿᵗ

 Although there is technically no maximum number of significant digits or exponent digits for base-10 floating point notation, care should be taken to ensure that the receiving end will be able to store the value.
-For example, 64-bit ieee754 floating point values can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.
+For example, the 64-bit ieee754 floating point type can represent values with up to 16 significant digits and an exponent range roughly from 10⁻³⁰⁷ to 10³⁰⁷.

 **Examples**: